mauliknariya/mauliknariya.github.io/_pages/personal.md

 Cooking
 =======
 I also like to cook, especially with other people.
 During grad school I really enjoyed hosting potlucks and exchanging recipes.
-I am compiling a collection of [recipes] (http://mauliknariya.github.io/files/recipes.pdf), some of them are original, others are borrowed from friends or from the web.
+I am compiling a collection of [recipes](http://mauliknariya.github.io/files/recipes.pdf), some of them are original, others are borrowed from friends or from the web.
 One of my life goals is to learn to cook at least one authentic dish from each continent.

 Carpentry
 ==========